 The CIIS Doctor of Psychology program (PsyD) is approved by the California Board of Psychology for graduates to be eligible for a California psychologist license.
 CIIS has not determined if the program meets professional licensure requirements in other states.

-For these two programs, CIIS will admit students located only in
+For these two residential programs, CIIS will only admit students located in California, Nevada, or Oregon:

 - Master of Counseling Psychology - Community Mental Health

 - Master of Counseling Psychology - Integral Counseling Psychology Weekend

 For this low residency online hybrid program, CIIS will only admit students located in California: